napalm-automation/napalm-logs/docs/developers/architecture.rst

 Besides speed, there were a couple of considerations we had in mind when we designed napalm-logs:

-- Lighweight
+- Size
 - Security
 - Flexibility
 - Reliability

-The core achitecture can be represented in the diagram below; for simplicity, we will analyse the Security later:
+The core achitecture can be represented in the diagram below; for simplicity, we will analyse the security in the :ref:`Authenticator <arch-authenticator>`
+paragraph:

 .. image:: ../_static/architecture.png
    :height: 720px